Super R-Type

-is a shooter game for the Super NES, developed and published by Irem in 1991.
+is a scrolling shooter video game developed and published by Irem for the Super Nintendo Entertainment System.
+It was released in Japan and North America in 1991, Europe in 1992, and Brazil in 1993 by Nintendo.
 It is a partial port of R-Type II, borrowing stages and enemies, but introducing several of its own.
-The game has been re-released on the Wii Virtual Console in Japan, North America and PAL regions in 2008.
+The game has been re-released on the Wii Virtual Console in 2008, and on the Nintendo Classics service in 2024.

 Gameplay

 Super R-Type borrows four stages from R-Type II and adds three new ones.
 The game is known for its high difficulty (even compared to other games in the series), particularly because of its lack of checkpoints, since dying means restarting the level from scratch.
 Also, this game suffers from slowdown, which was also a problem in many early games for this system.
 But unlike the others Super R-Type slows down to a virtual standstill when there are many things on-screen.
 However, this proved useful for players when there were many obstacles on-screen because it was easier to avoid them.